Frisco & Plano Corporate Law Attorneys: Corporate Formation

 The Frisco and Plano corporate law attorneys at Albin Oldner Law, PLLC urge you to involve a lawyer early in the process of incorporating your business.
 With legal help you can avoid costly mistakes down the road and get the personal liability protection you desire.
-Call our office at (214) 225-9138 to schedule an appointment.

 Corporate Tax Structures

 Different types of corporations, and entities such as LLCs, are taxed in different ways.
 When our corporate lawyers meet with you, we will gain an understanding of your goals for your business.
 We can then explain the advantages and disadvantages of each type of corporation and its tax implications so you can select the right entity for your business needs.